-The SHOUT nano 100 uses the Iridium network to send its location reports.
-To use Iridium service, the International Mobile Equipment Identification (IMEI) number must be activated with an SBD service plan through an authorized Iridium reseller or provisioned by NAL on the United States Space Force (USSF) EMSS Gateway.
-When an IMEI is provisioned for service, up to five SBD delivery destinations can be specified.
-These are delivery endpoints for the data transmitted by the SHOUT nano 100 and can be any combination of three types: IP address, email, and IMEI.
+The Iridium network is used to send location reports.
+To use Iridium service, the International Mobile Equipment Identification (IMEI) number must be activated with an SBD service plan through an authorized Iridium reseller or provisioned by NAL Research on the USSF EMSS Gateway.
+When an IMEI is provisioned for service, up to 5 SBD delivery destinations can be specified.
+These are delivery endpoints for the data transmitted by SHOUT nano 100 and can be any combination of 3 types: IP address, email, and IMEI.